Percona-Lab/percona-docstreamer/faq.md

 # Frequently Asked Questions

+## Q: What happens if I run a new migration (Full Sync) into a destination where the Database and Collection names already exist?
+**A:** If you perform a Full Sync into a cluster that already contains data with matching Database and Collection names, docMongoStream resolves conflicts based on the unique _id of the documents:
+  1. Non-Matching IDs: If the records in the source have completely different _ids than those in the destination, the destination records remain unaffected.
+The new records from the source are simply inserted (appended) into the collection.
+  2. Matching IDs: If a record in the source shares the exact same _id as a record in the destination, the source data will overwrite the destination record.

+---

+## Q: What happens if the Database already exists at the destination, but the Collection being migrated is new?
+**A:** In this scenario, existing collections within the destination database remain untouched.
+The new collection from the source is fully copied to the destination database without affecting the integrity or availability of any other collections residing in that same database.

+***Note:*** This applies only when the collection names differ.
+If the collection names match, the merge/overwrite logic described in the previous question applies.

+---

 ## Q: What happens if the application crashes during the Full Load phase?
 **A:** If docMongoStream stops (crash, restart, power loss) during the Full Load, it resumes the migration from the point of the last completed collection.
 It does *not* start from scratch.